-The Honed version of Himalayan Sandstone is a smooth, elegant and neutral look, as you can see from the picture below.
+The Honed version of Himalayan Sandstone is a smooth, elegant and neutral look, as you can see from the picture above.

 The colour is quite a consistent off-white colour with some minimal tones of mint – favouring a more uniform appearance.
 A great paver to use to lighten up spaces where more light is desired.

 Himalayan Honed Sandstone can be the ideal paver to use if your home is facing the sun, your surrounding landscape is free of trees and you have no pets.
 Suitable for a more relatively low-maintenance lifestyle.